1. What's the fuss about Australia Day?

 ▸ Feeling guilty about Australia’s history isn’t useful.
 We’re not responsible for past injustices.
 But our words and actions in the present can be a starting point to building a brighter future together.

-▸ It's possible to celebrate Australia Day AND show solidarity with Aboriginal and Torres Strait Islander people.
+▸ It's possible to celebrate Australia Day AND show solidarity with First Nations people.
 For example, you could:

-- Share an acknowledgment on your Facebook profile
+- share an acknowledgement on your Facebook profile

-- Commit to having a conversation with someone about what the day really means for many Indigenous people
+- commit to having a conversation with someone about what the day really means for many First Nations people

-- Attend an event that celebrates Indigenous culture
+- attend an event that celebrates First Nations cultures.

 5. What can I do?

-▸ Learn more about the different perspectives Aboriginal and Torres Strait Islander people have about January 26.
-You could do this by reading Indigenous-led media such as the Koorie Mail, Stan Grant’s book Australia Day, or by watching NITV.
+▸ Learn more about the different perspectives First Nations people have about January 26.
+You could do this by reading First-Nations-led media such as the Koorie Mail, Stan Grant’s book Australia Day, or by watching NITV.

 ▸ Discover more about our shared story by exploring the Pride and Pain timeline.